SSCT-Lab/MoCoAssembler/pytorch_/README.md

 'GRU'`
 .
 And if you want to run with all seed models in a loop, set para MODEL to `LOOP`.
 2. `N` means times that MoCo will execute mutate operation in one generation.
 Set it to an int.
-   (please don't make this too big, or it will boom~)

 II.
 Boundary